wnstn/winstonhearn-current/content/wrote/2020/you-were-cool.md

 in your spiked heels
 back in high school_

 The song is _You Were Cool_, and holy shit I remember these interactions, I know these people.
 Hell, there were a couple years in middle school and early highschool where I was this person (I did not have spiked heels, just people who were mean to me).
-And when I think of those moments, when I replay those interactions in my head, well this song is what I have longed to be able to say to them, to hear other say to me.
+And when I think of those moments, when I replay those interactions in my head, well this song is what I have longed to be able to say to them, to hear others say to me.

 Tomorrow I turn 35, which is five complete years in my 30s; another 5 remaining.
 My 36th year on earth is going to be full of big changes which I haven't gotten up the courage to talk about publicly because I keep hoping if I don't talk about them they will be less anxiety-inducing.
 My hopes have thus far proven inaccurate.
 So yeah, forgive me, but I'm being a little contemplative as this completely arbitrary marker of time rolls past.